-- are able to explain and critically evaluate the theoretical background/anchors of the literature on biases, specifically the notion of dual processing; - are able to explain key concepts in the psychological literature on expertise and feedback; - are able to articulate biases that have been particularly well-studied in the context of legal decision making.
-Specifically, they are able to explain what these biases are and how the experimental procedures look like with which these biases can be evoked; - are able to explain and use key terms from the decision making literature, notably sensitivity, specificity, base rate, positive and negative predicting power, ROC, and AUC; - are able to perform calculations required to determine Oddsratios, Likelihood ratio's, and optimal cut-offs on tests; - are able to specify procedures that may reduce the risk of biases, i.e. effective de-biasing techniques.
+- can explain and critically evaluate the theoretical background/anchors of the literature on biases, specifically the notion of dual processing; - can explain key concepts in the psychological literature on expertise and feedback;

-PSY4635 Period 2 30 Oct 2023 22 Dec 2023 Print course description
+- can articulate biases that have been particularly well-studied in the context of legal decision making.
+Specifically, they can explain what these biases are and how they are operationalized in and evoked by experimental procedures; - can explain and use key terms from the decision making literature, notably sensitivity, specificity, base rate, positive and negative predictive power, ROC, and AUC; - can perform calculations required to determine Odds ratios, Likelihood ratios, and optimal cutoffs on tests; - can specify procedures that may reduce the risk of biases, i.e., effective de-biasing methods.

-ECTS credits: 4.0 Instruction language: English Coordinator:
+PSY4635 Period 2 28 Oct 2024 20 Dec 2024 Print course description ECTS credits: 4.0 Instruction language: English Coordinator: